Technovation (external link) is a global tech education nonprofit organization.

 Girls between the ages of 8 and 18 form teams, in different divisions, to compete in the Technovation Challenge.
 Our Toronto chapter supports girls in the junior division (ages 13-15) and senior division (ages 16-18).

 Mentors guide the girls through the development of their apps and their businesses.

-Speakers present at virtual workshops to help the girls through the tech and business curriculum.
+Speakers present at virtual workshops to help the girls through the ideation, tech and business curriculum.

-Coaches provide feedback to teams at designated office hours.
+Coaches provide feedback to teams during in-person sessions.
 These are folks who are interested in supporting the program but have less free time in their calendars.
 The time commitment is about 2 hours per session.